mattermost/mattermost-handbook/operations/research-and-development/product/development-process/user-interface-text-guidelines.md

 **Bullets**

-Bullets lists shouldn't have periods unless the bullet text is more than one sentence.
+Bullet lists shouldn't have periods unless the bullet text is more than one sentence.

 **Button labels**